project-chip/connectedhomeip/docs/guides/fabric_synchronization_guide.md

 >>> New device with Node ID: 0x3 has been successfully added.
 ```

-Additionally, you should also get notified an new device is added on the
+Additionally, you should also get notified when a new device is added to
 Ecosystem 2 from the Ecosystem 1:

 ```